 The following words, when used in this article, shall have the meaning ascribed to them in this section, except where the context clearly indicates or requires a different meaning:

-PERSONS, FIRM, CORPORATION OR ASSOCIATION — As used herein, includes the following: any person, firm, corporation or association which shall, at any time, have in its possession for use or operation within the City any miniature bowling game, billiard table game or jukebox, for use or operation by the general public of the City.
+PERSON — As used herein, includes any person, firm, corporation or association which shall, at any time, have in its possession for use or operation within the City any mechanical amusement device for use or operation by the general public of the City.

-No person shall have in his possession or control any miniature bowling game, billiard table game or jukebox, unless he shall have applied for and procured a license therefor from the Bureau of Regulation, Inspection and Licensing.
-Such application shall set forth the name and residence of the person so applying, together with the present and previous occupation of the applicant and the length of residence at the present and previous place of residence, the name of the owner of the premises upon which the aforesaid machines are to be used and installed and, if the owner of the premises is not the applicant, then the applicant shall set forth the length of time for which the premises have been leased and whether the applicant is a citizen of the United States.
+No person shall have in his possession or control any mechanical amusement device, unless he shall have applied for and procured a license therefor from the Bureau of Regulation, Inspection and Licensing, and such application shall set forth the name and residence of the person so applying, together with the present and previous occupation of the applicant and the length of residence at the present and previous place of residence, the name of the owner of the premises upon which the aforesaid machines are to be used and installed and, if the owner of the premises is not the applicant, then the applicant shall set forth the length of time for which the premises has been leased and whether the applicant is a citizen of the United States.
 The application shall also set forth the manufacturer and nature of the machine to be installed and used.

-No license shall be granted until a period of seven days shall have elapsed from the date of application, during which time an investigation of the facts set forth in the application may be made.
-No license shall be granted to any person not a citizen of the United States.
+No license shall be granted until a period of seven days shall have elapsed from the date of application, during which time an investigation of the facts set forth in the application may be made, and no license shall be granted to any person not a citizen of the United States.

-No license shall be issued until an annual fee therefor shall have been paid to the City Treasurer in the sum of $25 for every jukebox and $60 for every miniature bowling game and billiard table game so installed and used in the City, under the terms of this article, which amount paid as aforesaid shall be a license fee until December 31 of each year.
-The license fee hereby imposed shall be due and payable on or before February 1 in the applicable year for all miniature bowling games, billiard table games and jukeboxes in operation on that date and shall thereafter become immediately due and payable on each and every miniature bowling game, billiard table game and jukebox placed in use or operation within the City.
+No license shall be issued until an annual fee therefor shall have been paid to the City Treasurer in the sum of $75 for each and every device so installed and used in the City, under the terms of this article, which amount, paid as aforesaid, shall be a license fee until December 31 of each year.
+The license fee hereby imposed shall be due and payable on or before February 1 in the applicable year for all mechanical amusement devices in operation on that date and shall thereafter become immediately due and payable on each mechanical amusement device placed in use or operation within the City.

-However, upon application and notification to the Bureau of Regulation, Inspection and Licensing, any miniature bowling game, billiard table game or jukebox on which the foregoing tax has been paid may be transferred from the premises for which the aforesaid tax has been paid to any other premises.
-Further, upon application and notification to the Bureau of Regulation, Inspection and Licensing, any miniature bowling game, billiard table game or jukebox on which the foregoing tax has been paid may be replaced by another similar device as defined herein.
+However, upon application and notification to the Bureau of Regulation, Inspection and Licensing, any mechanical amusement device on which the foregoing tax has been paid may be transferred from the premises for which the aforesaid tax has been paid to any other premises.
+Further, upon application and notification to the Bureau of Regulation, Inspection and Licensing, any mechanical amusement device on which the foregoing tax has been paid may be replaced by another similar device as defined herein.

-In the event of the nonpayment of the tax or failure to file application and notification of transfer or replacement, the particular miniature bowling game, billiard table game or jukebox shall be confiscated by the City, in addition to any other penalty herein provided.
+In the event of the nonpayment of the tax or failure to file application and notification of transfer or replacement, the particular mechanical amusement device shall be confiscated by the City, in addition to any other penalty herein provided.